 Perhaps the most important factors in the global increase in life expectancy have been efforts affecting infectious disease incidence.
 One of the effects of the eradication of or provision of successful treatments for infectious disease is the increase in infant survival (2).
 Eliminating diseases such as smallpox, rinderpest, and polio from most parts of the world drastically increased life expectancy from that seen during the 18th through 20th centuries.

-Health and safety policies developed and adopted by governments, work places, etc. affect life expectancy by providing guidelines and protocols designed to prevent accidents or unsafe exposures to toxicants, infectious organisms, and other life or health-threatening agents.
+Health and safety policies developed and adopted by governments, workplaces, etc. affect life expectancy by providing guidelines and protocols designed to prevent accidents or unsafe exposures to toxicants, infectious organisms, and other life or health-threatening agents.
 However, given the knowledge regarding the leading causes of death globally (cardiovascular and respiratory diseases) (3) allows the design and implementation of disease-prevention programs and guidance.
 Gains in the medical arena to affect the leading causes of death will further improve human life expectancy.

 Advances in Personalized Medicine

 The emergence and refinement of personalized medicine approaches have and continue to demonstrate the ability to better address chronic and other diseases in ways previously difficult to attain.
-Better understanding of a patient’s biological makeup has been achieved with the advent of NGS and its application to clinical medicine and research.
+A better understanding of a patient’s biological makeup has been achieved with the advent of NGS and its application to clinical medicine and research.
 The massively-parallel sequencing technology has provided unprecedented volumes of actionable genomic information proving useful in medical diagnostics and therapeutics.
 The accessible costs have also been a factor in the ability to rapidly obtain comprehensive genomic and genetic information.